pygame/pygame/docs/reST/ref/font.rst

       | :sl:`draw text on a new Surface`
       | :sg:`render(text, antialias, color, background=None) -> Surface`

-      This creates a new Surface with the specified text rendered on it.
-Pygame provides no way to directly draw text on an existing Surface: instead you must use ``Font.render()`` to create an image (Surface) of the text, then blit this image onto another Surface.
+      This creates a new Surface with the specified text rendered on it. pygame provides no way to directly draw text on an existing Surface: instead you must use ``Font.render()`` to create an image (Surface) of the text, then blit this image onto another Surface.